Connection

 —

 Wi-Fi.
-The Wi-Fi connection was originally a wireless analogue of the LAN described above and was used to connect to computer networks.
+Wi-Fi connection was originally a wireless analogue of the LAN described above and was used to connect to computer networks.
 When working in such networks, this connection is similar to LAN in the sense that it allows the camera to work through a regular router (of course, supporting Wi-Fi).
-At the same time, Wi-Fi is more convenient due to the lack of wires, however, with an abundance of other wireless devices connected to the router, the channel bandwidth and image quality can noticeably deteriorate.
-Note that recently it is also possible to use this connection in the Direct mode — for direct connection of the camera with another device, for example, connecting the camera to a smartphone (see "Design and
+At the same time, Wi-Fi is more convenient due to the absence of wires, but with an abundance of other wireless devices connected to the router, the channel throughput and image quality can significantly deteriorate.
+Note that recently it has also been possible to use this connection in Direct mode - for direct connection of the camera to another device, for example, connecting the camera to a smartphone (see "Design and capabilities -

 Smart home systems that the camera is compatible with.